remroc/LED-s-Signal/README.md

 # LEDSignal
+This is an educational project I had a lot of fun with.

-Educational project to use LED panel x Raspberry Pi to display any info or signals (ie. trading, transport, weather)
+Goal is to use LED panel x Raspberry Pi to display any info or signals (ie. trading, transport, weather)

 This tutorial is to guide you to build your own LED Signal panel with Raspberry Pi 3B.

+Enjoy !

 ## 0/ Prerequesites :